snimu/blog/contents/mixture-of-tokenizers-math/article.md

 - Maybe from seeing lack of interaction between specific tokens

 And thus, I would call these experiments highly successful.

+Of course, I need to stress again that these results are preliminary, from tiny models, and on limited and very specific data.
+Why do I believe that the results will generalize?

+1. There is plenty of work showing that byte-level models can work very well (and digits are just specific bytes).
+2. In contrast to those, the MoT still uses tokens, which means that it is much closer to a normal transformer&mdash;especially in this setting, where the outputs are tokens, not bytes.

 ## Next steps